 - 100 gms Honey Preferably raw, unpasteurised

-- Gather the elderberry.
+- Gather the elderberries.
 Wash and pick off the stem.
-If making a large quantity use a fork to separate the berries from the stem.
-Insure you only have the black coloured ones and not the green or rosy ones.
+Use a fork to separate the berries from the stem.
+Ensure you only have the black coloured ones and not the green or rosy ones.

 - Transfer the berries to a pan and add water.
 Bring to a rapid boil, then simmer covered for about 15 minutes.

 - Transfer the cooked berries to a sieve with a bowl underneath to catch the juice.
 Using the back of a spoon, press the berries to release the juice.
 You should get about 180 gms of juice.
 Once done, discard the berries.

 - Return the juice of the cooked berries to a pan and simmer gently for 15 minutes until syrup consistency.
 Set aside to cool.

 - Transfer the berry syrup to a sterilised bottle and slowly add in the honey.
 Give it a good mix.
 You should have about 130 gms of elderberry honey.